-As of 2008, the Asian population constituted 15.5 million, or 5 percent, of America's population of 307 million2.
-The percentage of individuals, ages 5 and up, who do not speak English in their home varies by sub-group: 52 percent of Vietnamese, 46 percent of Chinese, 22 percent of Filipinos and 21 percent of Asian Indians are not fluent in English3.
+As of 2008, the Asian population constituted 15.5 million, or 5 percent, of America's population of 307 million.2 The percentage of people ages 5 and older who do not speak English in their home varies by subgroup: 52 percent of Vietnamese, 46 percent of Chinese, 22 percent of Filipinos, and 21 percent of Asian Indians are not fluent in English.3

-According to the 2012 Census data, about 86 percent of Asians, as well as of the overall United States population 25 and older, had at least a high school diploma4.
-Additionally, 50 percent of Asian Americans held a bachelor's degree5.
-About 77 percent of Taiwanese have attained a bachelor's degree, the highest population among Asian subgroups6.
-Asian households had the highest median income of all races in 2007, $66,103, about 120 percent of the median for non-Hispanic White households.7
+According to 2012 Census estimates, about 86 percent of Asians aged 25 and older had at least a high school diploma; this percentage was the same in the overall U.S. population.4 Additionally, 50 percent of Asian Americans held a bachelor's degree.5 About 77 percent of Taiwanese in the U.S. have attained a bachelor's degree, the highest percentage among Asian subgroups.6 Asian households had the highest median income of all races in 2007: $66,103, about 120 percent of the median for non-Hispanic White households.7

-The largest Asian groups in Wisconsin, based on the 2000 U.S. Census, were Hmong, Asian Indian, and Chinese9.
-In 2000, 67 percent of Asians in Wisconsin were foreign-born.
-Two-thirds of Wisconsin's Asian population lives in Milwaukee, Dane, Waukesha, Marathon, Brown, and Sheboygan counties10.
-Milwaukee County is home to 31,171 Asians, comprising 25.6% of Wisconsin's Asian population11.
+The largest Asian groups in Wisconsin, based on the 2000 U.S. Census, were Hmong, Asian Indian, and Chinese.9 In 2000, 67 percent of Asians in Wisconsin were foreign-born.
+Two-thirds of Wisconsin's Asian population lives in Milwaukee, Dane, Waukesha, Marathon, Brown, and Sheboygan counties.10 Milwaukee County is home to 31,171 Asians, comprising 25.6 percent of Wisconsin's Asian population.11

-Wisconsin's Asian population is relatively young, with a median age of 26.8 years in 2008, compared to 38.2 years for the total state population12.
-Thirty-four percent of Asians were under age 18, compared to 23 percent of the state population13.
-Also, while 13% of Wisconsin's population was age 65+, only 5% of the Asian population was 65 or older14.
-Males constitute 49.9% of this population, compared to 49.7% of the state population in 200815.
+Wisconsin's Asian population is relatively young, with a median age of 26.8 years in 2008, compared to 38.2 years for the total state population.12 Thirty-four percent of Asians were under age 18, compared to 23 percent of the total state population.13 Also, while 13 percent of Wisconsin's population was age 65 and older, only 5 percent of the Asian population was 65 andr older.14 Males constitute 49.9 percent of this population, compared to 49.7 percent of the state population in 2008.15